Property Management Best Practices

 What to Bring

-Reference Maintenance records, previous inspection notes
+• Maintenance records and previous inspection notes

 What Tenants Should Handle

-Make sure tenants understand their responsibilities [6]:
+Make sure tenants understand their responsibilities before the inspection:

 Clear communication and preparation on both sides can make inspections much easier.